anmolgupta2221/CUIS_website/index.md

 about_us_text: >-
   <p style="margin-top:20px">

   Cambridge University India Society was founded by India’s first Prime Minister, the great Jawaharlal Nehru, during his time at Trinity College.
-It was set up to facilitate greater understanding of Indian culture within Cambridge and serves as a dynamic social platform for both Indian and non-Indian students alike. </p>
+It was set up to facilitate greater understanding of Indian culture within Cambridge and serves as a non-profit, dynamic,dynamic social platform for both Indian and non-Indian students alike. </p>

   <p style="margin-top:20px">